Advertorial post with Aviva

 How our finances are split

 Every month we receive a wage from our limited company, and that gets paid straight into our joint bank account.
-We have agreed on what the joint account should pay for – some of them are really obvious like rent, household bills, groceries and car costs, but the joint account also covers our cinema membership, gym memberships and meals out.
+We have agreed on what the joint account should pay for – some of them are really obvious like rent, household bills, groceries and car costs, but the joint account also covers our Cineworld Unlimited card, gym memberships and meals out.
 Then from the joint account we both get the same amount of money every month.
 This money is 100% our own ‘fun money'.
 Tony spends his on books and Warhammer models, whereas mine usually gets put into an e-savings fund to let them grow.
 From there I choose to invest them in various places or make a splurge purchase – like the Dyson hairdryer I bought recently.

 I have always earned more money than Tony, but we have always both taken the same amount of ‘fun money' every month.
 Although I am earning more, Tony manages the house more than I do, and I would feel guilty taking more than he does.